 A general introduction to research methods and covering four broad topics: the foundations of research methods, research design, data collection (both print and electronic), and research analysis.
 In each topic, ethical implications of research will also be considered.
 Good research is a craft, and like any other craft, it takes practice to do it well.
-Prerequisite: ENG 1300 with a grade of C or higher.
 Spring even